Content Navigation

 Fact Name Description

-Purpose The IRS Form 941 is used to report employment taxes, including income tax withholding, Social Security, and Medicare taxes.
+Purpose The IRS Form 941 is used by employers to report income taxes, Social Security tax, and Medicare tax withheld from employee paychecks.

-Filing Frequency Employers must file Form 941 quarterly, with deadlines typically falling on the last day of the month following the end of each quarter.
+Due Dates Form 941 is typically due on the last day of the month following the end of the quarter.
+For example, the due date for the first quarter is April 30.

-Penalties Failure to file Form 941 on time can result in penalties and interest charges for unpaid taxes.
+Penalties Failing to file Form 941 on time can result in penalties, which may include fines and interest on unpaid taxes.

 Guide to Using IRS 941

-2. In Box 1, report the number of employees who received wages for the pay period.
+4. In Part 1, report the number of employees who received wages during the quarter.

-3. In Box 2, enter the total wages paid to your employees for the quarter.
+5. Next, enter the total wages paid to employees in that quarter.

-9. Finally, make a copy of the completed form for your records before sending it off to the IRS.
+10. Finally, make a copy of the completed form for your records before submitting it to the IRS.

 Get Answers on IRS 941